-Mosquitoes carrying West Nile Virus are typically not wetland species, but rather live in urban areas.
-Wetlands actually help to control mosquito populations, not increase them!
+The species of mosquitos known to carry West Nile Virus are typically not found in wetlands, but rather live in urban areas.

 Over 93% of the land base in the Niagara Peninsula is privately owned.
 You can help protect water quality for future generations by preserving or restoring wetland habitat on your property.